-The AGCE PKI GB shall document all training material and make it available to GOV-CA personnel.
-The PKI GB also ensures that key documentation related to GOV-CA operations is made available to the personnel.
+The AGCE PKI GB documents all training material and make it available to CA personnel.
+The PKI GB also ensures that key documentation related to CA operations is made available to the personnel.
 This includes, at a minimum, this CP/CPS document, security policies and the technical documentation relevant to every trusted role.